bardurt/MovieDatabase/README.md

 2 : Accessing the repo is not optimal, we get it from Activity by casting, can this be optimzed?

-3 : Add Room to support persitent storage.
+3 : Add Room to support persistent storage.